rayan-pasha/rayan-pasha/README.md

 - 👋 Hi, I’m @rayan-pasha
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in web devlopment, Mechine Learning and, Artifical Intelligence
-- 🌱 I’m currently learning the fundemantals of web development (Html, CSS, Javascript, Php, MySQL)
+- 🌱 I’m currently working on full stack devlopment (Html, CSS, Javascript, MySQL, React.Js, Dajango, )

 <!---
 rayan-pasha/rayan-pasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.